algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 #### 7.1 <u>Instruction MOV</u>
 The "MOV" (Move) instruction is used to copy the value from one register to another.
 It's commonly used for data transfer between registers.
 The syntax for the "MOV" instruction is as follows:
 > `MOV DESTINATION, SOURCE`<br>
-> `DESTINATION` represents the location where the result of the division will be stored (the DESTINATION is always a register).
+> `DESTINATION` represents the location where the data will be stored (the DESTINATION is always a register).
 > <br>`SOURCE` represents the value by which the destination will be taken from

 Certainly, let's explain each of the "MOV" instruction examples one by one:

 #### 7.1.1 `MOV R1, R3`

-The instruction `MOV R1, R3` is used to copy the value from register RC to register RA1.
+The instruction `MOV R1, R3` is used to copy the value from register R3 to register R1.

 - `R1` is the destination register where the value will be copied
 - `R3` is the source register from which the value is taken